 “Breast explant surgery” refers to a procedure that removes breast implants previously put in place for augmentation.
 Each woman has her own unique reasons for choosing explantation.

-No matter the reason, explants are becoming more frequent in the United States.
-With that in mind, it’s important to note that having your implants taken out doesn’t mean your options will be limited after the procedure!
+No matter the reason, breast implant removal is becoming more frequent in the United States.
+With that in mind, it's important to note that having your implants taken out doesn't mean your options will be limited after the procedure!
 There are various cosmetic options available for patients who have had an explant, all designed to create the most attractive outcome possible.
 One of the most effective post-explant procedures is a breast lift (mastopexy).
-Michigan’s Dr. Brad Bengtson and Dr. David Alfonso explain that there are three important things to know about what a lift can do:
+Grand Rapids plastic surgeons, Dr. Brad Bengtson and Dr. David Alfonso, explain that there are three important things to know about what a lift can do:

 1) It Restores the Appearance of the Breasts